LDMX-Software/ldmx-sw/README.md

 With this in mind, it is best to use the central `detector.gdml` file as the "entrypoint" and comment out the different parts of the detector you don't want to see.

+#### Tips and Tricks
+- The central `detector.gdml` file asks for other GDML files, so it is best to run this executable _in the same directory_ as the detector description you want to visualize.

+- You can make multi-line comments in GDML by using `<!-- ... -->`.
+  For example, the magnetic field is not part of the visualization, but is loaded when constructing the detector.
+You can ignore this by commenting out the magnetic field part of `detector.gdml`.